JanGutter/clidev-conf/README.md

-# devcli-conf
+# clidev-conf
-Personal devcli environments of Jan Gutter (see https://github.com/bollie/devcli )
+Personal clidev environments of Jan Gutter.
+Intended to be used with https://github.com/bollie/clidev